 Connecting with customers

 Today, an online strategy is critical to the success of most small and medium-sized businesses, especially when it comes to finding and serving customers.
-It all starts with an attractive, user-friendly website.
-However, too many businesses have a static, poorly designed site—or no site at all.
+Here are the four steps to pull your online strategy together.

 Your first job is to create a basic digital presence for your business, including a website, e commerce tools and social media properties that are all adapted to mobile devices.
 You can use free or low-cost tools that can be scaled as you learn, improve and grow your presence.
 Your goal should be to get going as soon as you can.